emimontesdeoca/emimontesdeoca.github.io/_posts/2019-05-02-embedded-resources-and-external-resources.md

 # That's it

-In this tutorial/blog we found a way to mix both embedded and external resources for laguages, this was a solution for a problem we had in the team and it's been running since then without any problems.
+In this tutorial we found a way to mix both embedded and external resources for laguages, this was a solution for a problem we had in the team and it's been running since then without any problems.

 You can check the source code [here](https://github.com/emimontesdeoca/resources-demo).